An Explosion of Depression?

 The various elements in the picture reference the depressed feelings not of mourning but of melancholy, the most conspicuous being:

 • The dog, a symbol in Western art of our identification with others, is shown shrivelled, half-starved and with eyes closed.
 Winston Churchill referred to his depression as his ‘black dog’.

 • The tools of craft, art and science are strewn over the floor like rubbish, clearly no longer of significance or value.

 • Almost everything in the foreground scene is static, including the scales and bell.
 Nothing moves except for grains of sand in the hour glass whose chambers are shown with equal amounts of sand.

-In Melancholia the distinction between life and death is blurred: time passes and nothing happens.
 Some recognise the figure of Melancholia in a song by the English composer John Dowland, In Darkness Let Me Dwell: